Rasin-dot/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm

-1. Collect and preprocess employee data such as salary, department, satisfaction level, and work hours.
+1.Read the Employee.csv dataset and check its structure and missing values.

+2.Convert the categorical salary column into numeric values using LabelEncoder.

+3.Select important features like satisfaction_level, number_project, salary, etc., as input (X) and take left as output (Y).

-2. Split the dataset into training and testing sets for model development.
+4.Split the dataset into training (80%) and testing (20%) sets.

-3. Train the Decision Tree Classifier to learn patterns related to employee churn.
-4. Test the model with new employee data and predict whether the employee will stay or leave the company.
+5.Train a Decision Tree classifier using entropy as the splitting criterion.

+6.Predict employee attrition on test data and calculate the model accuracy.

 ## Program:
 ```
 Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.